 Students are required to demonstrate reading proficiency in scholastic-ecclesiastical Latin, New Testament Greek, and two modern languages (French, Spanish, Italian, German).
 Proficiency is ordinarily demonstrated by successful completion of a written examination administered by Institute faculty.
 In the case of French or German, successful completion of certain language courses at the Catholic University of America may be substituted for the written exam.

-One ancient and one modern language examination must be taken before the end of the first semester.
-The remaining language examinations must be taken by the end of the third semester.
+One ancient and one modern language examination must be taken before the end of the second semester.
+The remaining language examinations must be taken by the end of the fourth semester.

 An additional language may be required, depending on the dissertation topic.